mantoni/live-tree.js/README.md

 - `remove(name)`: Removes the named node.
 If it has children, the value is deleted.
 Parent nodes in the path with no value and no remaining children will be removed as well.
+- `node(name)`: Return the named node or undefined if the node does not exist
 - `_add(node)`: Called by `set` to add a node to the children.
 The default implementation does `this.children.push(node);`.
 - `_value(value)`: Called by `set` to change the value.
 The default